 The company opened up the beta to Galaxy Note 9 users in November with betas for the Galaxy S8, Galaxy Note 8, and Galaxy A series following in 2019.

 The Galaxy Note 10 Android 10 beta release date is currently rumored for October 21st which means the company will likely kickoff the beta process with its flagship models.

 The million dollar question: When is Samsung planning to release Android 10?
 Let’s start with what we know.

-If Samsung gets its Android 10 beta out in September or October, the first official Android 10 updates would probably arrive in November or December after several weeks of testing.
+If Samsung gets its Android 10 beta out in October, the first official Android 10 updates would probably arrive in late November or December after several weeks of testing.